 - Bromine (Br): Bromine is a halogen that can compete with iodine for receptor sites in the thyroid gland.
 Excessive bromine exposure may disrupt thyroid hormone synthesis and lead to thyroid dysfunction.

-- Selenium (Se): Selenium is an essential mineral that plays a crucial role in thyroid hormone metabolism and antioxidant defense mechanisms.
+- Selenium (Se): Selenium is an essential mineral that plays a crucial role in thyroid hormone metabolism and antioxidant defence mechanisms.
 Adequate selenium levels are necessary for optimal thyroid function and to protect the thyroid gland from oxidative stress.

 - Arsenic (As): Arsenic is a toxic element that can be found in various environmental sources.
 Prolonged exposure to arsenic has been linked to adverse effects on the thyroid gland, including disruption of thyroid hormone synthesis and metabolism.